Project Structure

 FSD organizes code based on its responsibility and dependencies.
 It achieves this in part through strict, unidirectional data flow between layers.
 This data flow has several benefits:

 The lower a slice is in the hierarchy, the riskier it is to refactor.
-For example, changing an API connector in the shared layer can significantly impact the entire application.
+For example, changing transport infrastructure in the shared layer can significantly impact the entire application.

 Slice Isolation